sc0v0ne/LearnAI/ml/small_dataset.md

-# Dealing With Small Data
+# Dealing With Small Dataset

 ## Overview

-Keep these points in mind when dealing with small data:
+Keep these points in mind when dealing with small datasets [1]:

 - Realize that your model will not generalize that well.

 - Do some data augmentation.

 - Generate some synthetic data.

 - Beware of lucky splits: k-fold Cross-Validation is a better choice.

 - Use transfer learning.

 - Try an ensemble of weak learners such as SVM.

-## How to address the problem of less data?
+## How to address the problem of less data

+The article [2] discusses how the size of the data set impacts traditional Machine Learning algorithms and few ways to mitigate these issues.

 ### Change the loss function